 OEL’s network of lead trainers, representing each of the 30 early learning coalitions, delivers professional development statewide.
 Lead trainers are chosen for their education, early education and training experience, and status as an outcomes-driven training facilitator.
 Professional development incorporates core knowledge, qualifications and credentials, quality assurance, and access and outreach.

-An interactive online resource for child care professionals has information about core competencies and resources to facilitate learning.
-At this time, lead trainers may schedule Florida Early Learning and Developmental Standards, Florida Core Competencies for Early Care and Education Practitioners, Florida Core Competencies for After-School Practitioners, Florida Core Competencies for Early Care and Education Directors, Florida Core Competencies for Early Care and Education Technical Assistance Specialists, Outcomes Driven Training and the Pyramid Model for Positive Behavioral Support training modules.
+At this time, lead trainers may schedule Florida Early Learning and Developmental Standards, Florida Core Competencies for Early Care and Education Practitioners, Florida Core Competencies for After-School Practitioners, Florida Core Competencies for Early Care and Education Directors, Florida Core Competencies for Early Care and Education Technical Assistance Specialists, Outcomes-Driven Training and the Pyramid Model for Positive Behavioral Support training modules.

 For more information about the professional development initiative, contact Antrica Morgan at Antrica.Morgan@oel.myflorida.com or 850-717-8550.